al70023/home-server/Vaultwarden/GUIDE.md

 Use [the attached configuration file](docker-compose.yml), paste it into the `docker-compose.yml`, and save it.

-Now, on any device on the home network, navigate to the web GUI on your browser at [IP-ADDRESS]:8080 to log in.
+Now spin up the container with `docker compose up -d`, and on any device on the home network, navigate to the web GUI on your browser at [IP-ADDRESS]:8080 to log in.

 You should get an error, that your web browser is unsecured.
 Follow the steps for [setting up Nginx Proxy Manager](/home-server/Nginx-Proxy-Manager/GUIDE.md), then return back here to finish setting up Vaultwarden.